naoshibaikyu/wilyswarriors/index.md

 Magma: stop hornet

-HornetPissed): no im back on my bullshit
+HornetPissed: no im back on my bullshit

-MagmaShocked): were you ever not
+MagmaShocked: were you ever not

-HornetShocked): exactly
+HornetShocked: exactly

 Fake: lol

-ConcreteAloof): ...
+ConcreteAloof: ...

 Jewel: where is that damn fourth chaos emerald